Rosina T. Schmidt

 Even though there are no exact borders of the formal Danube Swabian Ancestry Land today, we are speaking of the Danube Basin or Pannonian Basin as the general location.

-The Danube Basin, part of greater Hungary, was occupied by the Ottoman Empire (Turks) for over 150 years.
+The Danube Basin, also known as Pannonian Basin, part of greater Hungary, was occupied by the Ottoman Empire (Turks) for over 150 years.
 It was freed by the joint forces of the Germans, Poles, Magyars, Serbs, Croats, and other nationalities under the Austrian Emperor’s mantle in the wars of 1683-1699 and 1716-1718.

 The Turkish rule ended with the peace treaties of Kilobits and Passarowitz.
 The whole of Hungary, most of it devastated and depopulated, was reunited under the Habsburg crown.
 It was then necessary to repopulate the land with taxpayers and soldiers.
 A Military Zone was established as a bulwark between the Austrian and the Ottoman Empires (Turks), and settled with soldier-farmers from different areas of the Holly Roman Empire.